December 31, 2020 - by

 Those numbers are amazing, yet do not let them fool you into believing that the journey is smooth and straightforward.
 Let us turn our attention to the insider to understand what she has done, and how she has managed to earn over $126,927.

-This article was originally published on Maryshares.medium.com.
+This dropshipping case study was originally published on Maryshares.medium.com.

 Hi.
 I’m Mary, 27.
 I didn’t graduate from the so-called dropshipping courses and had no idea about how to get rich quickly, as you might be thinking right now.
-Due to Covid-19 pandemic, I lost my job.
+Due to the Covid-19 pandemic, I lost my job.
 I couldn’t even get out of my house because of the lockdowns in my country, which left me no choice but to find another job, one that was online-based.

 Back then, I learned everything about dropshipping on the Internet.
-I joined almost every ecommerce/dropshipping group on Facebook and Reddit, but they were not as helpful as I expected.
+I joined almost every e-commerce/dropshipping group on Facebook and Reddit, but they were not as helpful as I expected.
 Fortunately, I came across several valuable stories on experienced sellers’ blogs in which they illustrated the whole journey they went through.
 I scrutinized the stories, deducted the most important lessons, and implemented them in my own ways.
 I adapted them to my circumstances along the way, which eventually led to the numbers that you have seen above.

 Currently, I have not quite caught up with the respectful sellers from whom I have earned my lessons; they are certainly a long way ahead of me.
 However, as “the more we share, the more we have” is the mantra I always live by, I would like to share my meager knowledge with you all.